Raphael (Teenage Mutant Ninja Turtles)

 Raphael, nicknamed Raph, is a superhero and one of the four main characters of the Teenage Mutant Ninja Turtles comics and all related media.
-In most iterations, he's usually depicted as the second oldest/mid-middle-child of the turtle brothers, often at odds with his older brother, Leonardo.
+In most iterations, he is depicted as the most aggressive of the turtle brothers, physically the strongest, and often at odds with his brother, Leonardo.

-He is usually depicted wearing a red eye mask; in this regard, he is the only turtle to retain this color since the original incarnation of the characters, as the remaining turtles received different colors at a later time.
+He is typically shown wearing a red eye mask and is the only turtle to have kept this color since the characters' original version, as the others later adopted different ones.
 Raphael wields twin sai as his primary weapon.
 He is commonly portrayed in media as speaking with a Brooklyn accent.
 Raphael is known for his temperamental and cynical personality, being short-tempered, aggressive, sullen, maddened, sarcastic, and rebellious.
 The origin of Raphael's anger is not always fully explored, but in some incarnations appears to stem partly from the realization that they are the only creatures of their kind and ultimately alone, while also bothered by the injustice the helpless and innocent suffer.

-Raphael has a frequent rivalry with his only older brother Leonardo because the latter is seen as the group's leader.
-He is the second eldest of the turtles and serves as the team's enforcer.
-These two concepts has been altered in one of the most recent versions of the franchise, with Raph being the oldest and opposing Leonardo due to his irresponsible attitude, not taking the role as leader seriously.
+Despite his fiery personality, he has shown a soft side on many occasions, mainly to Michelangelo.

+Raphael is an opinionated and independent character who chafes under authority.
+He serves as the team's enforcer.
+The combination of his personality and role contributes to his rivalry and frequent arguments with his brother and leader, Leonardo.
+When he feels as though Leonardo's decision is not in the best interest of the family, for whatever reason, he is sure to voice it.

+However, in a later iteration of the franchise, Rise of the Teenage Mutant Ninja Turtles, his role as protector takes precedence over his traditional characterization and his dynamics with his brothers.
+In this series, Raphael is the eldest brother and his dynamic with Leonardo is effectively swapped—with Raphael now admonishing Leonardo for his irresponsible attitude and disregard for his role as leader.

 Like all of the brothers, he is named after a Renaissance artist; in this case, he is named after the 16th-century Italian painter Raphael.
 In 2011, Raphael placed 23rd on IGN's Top 100 Comic Book Heroes, a list that did not feature any of his brothers.
 He is the only Teenage Turtle brother whose name does not end in the letter "O", even though the artist he got his name from is "Raffaello".